sudhir5595/Sudhir-Shinde/README.md

 ## Diploma in Mechanical Engineering
 MSBTE (June 10-June 13)

+## Work Experience
+Graduate Engineer Trainee (July 2016 - July 2017)

+  I have work experience of 1 year in the R & D division of CEAT.
+I worked with Advance Engineering Team.Work consists of simulation of Tyre using Abaqus software.The meshing of Tyre is done by using HyperMesh software.Worked on projects like Optimization of turn up height, Effect of Friction on Foot Print shape dimensions.Overall learning consists of software’s like AutoCAD, Hypermesh, Abaqus.Post processing of Tire simulation(Foot Print, stresses, belt tension).
+Hand on experience with Abaqus software.

 You can use the [editor on GitHub](https://github.com/sudhir5595/sudhir/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## Contact
+Email - sudhirshinde58@gmail.com
+Address-Room B514, Hostel 15(Trident), IIT Bombay

 ### Markdown